 Achieving a given degree of accessibility in a web application like itslearning is not only a technical problem.
 If accessibility is to be maintained at a given level, there are also requirements regarding the content being placed in the platform, as well as the user's chances to interact well with both the system and content.

-In other words, developing while keeping accessibility in mind involves a lot of balancing, and knowledge of people who are disabled and their use of facilities and aids.
-In addition to carrying out extensive technical changes in itslearning, we co-operate with leading experts in Norway who test itslearning with accessibility technology together with disabled users of itslearning.
+Developing while keeping accessibility in mind involves a lot of balancing, and knowledge of people who are disabled and their use of facilities and aids.
+In addition to carrying out extensive technical changes in itslearning, we co-operate with leading experts in Norway who test itslearning with accessibility technology together with disabled users.
+By combining such evaluation and user testing, we have assured the quality and verified the function of facilities and aids used in conjunction with itslearning.

 Guidelines from W3C-WAI are normative in all work that involves keeping itslearning accessible for users with disabilities.